The pro range is still the marquee kitchen appliance, and yes it will make a statement in your kitchen.

 Wolf GR304 - $4,569: Wolf has the dual stacked burners for a really good simmer on each burner.
 There is also up to $2,500 in rebates with other combined purchases with Sub-Zero.

 Miele HR1124 - $4999: Miele has really great output per burner at 19,000 BTU.
 They also offer the twin convection for even cooking.
 This range is also the most cleanable.
 It is self-cleaning.
 The racks are designed to withstand the heat of the self-cleaning cycle, so you do not have to remove them and wash separately.
 The grates are also dishwasher safe.

 That really depends on what you like.
 From a price/feature standpoint, Jenn-Air, Viking and Thermador are great value both with free dishwashers and under $4400.

-Jenn-Air is more powerful with 2 20,000 BTU outputs and 2 15,000.
-Thermador is all 18,000, Viking has one 18,0000 BTU burner and the rest 15,000.
+Jenn-Air is more powerful with two 20,000 BTU outputs and two 15,000.
+Thermador is all 18,000, Viking has one 18,000 BTU burner and the rest are 15,000.
 Wolf has all 15,000 BTU burners.
-Jenn-Air also has a better clock and timer mechanism, which is actually a 7 inch LCD screen.
-Thermador and Wolf will have a better simmer.
+Miele is all 19,500 BTU burners.

 You would think high to low would be an easy comparison, but its not.
 Thermador is the lowest with temperatures as low as 100 degrees.
 It is, however, an intermittent or on/off simmer.
-Wolf has a consistent simmer at a higher temperature of 500 degrees with asmaller burner of 375 degrees
+Wolf has a consistent simmer at a higher temperature of 500 degrees with a smaller burner of 375 degrees.

 Download the Yale Pro Range Buyers Guide with features, specs and inside buying tips to all the major brands.
-Over 50,000 people have read a Yale Guide
+Over 50,000 people have read a Yale Guide.